 Move Humanity aims to establish SDG-focused philanthropy as a global norm.
 Official development assistance is not enough, we need private funding to help close the SDG financing gap.
 The capacity of the world’s wealthiest individuals to help bridge the financing gap and achieve the goals is significant.

 The paradox of our time is that rich countries are freezing or cutting international aid at the same moment that private wealth is soaring.
-In fact, 42 individuals now hold as much wealth as the poorest half of the worlds’s population, 3,7 billion people.
+In fact, 26 individuals now hold as much wealth as the poorest half of the worlds’s population, 3,8 billion people according to Oxfam 2019 report.

-Forbes reports that there are now a record 2,208 billionaires in the world.
-These individuals possess a collective net worth of $9.1 trillion USD, one percent of which could close approximately one third of the SDG financing gap in the world’s lowest income countries.
+In March, 2019 Forbes reported that there are now a record 2,153 billionaires in the world.
+These individuals possess a collective net worth of $8.7 trillion USD, one percent of which could close approximately one third of the SDG financing gap in the world’s lowest income countries.

 If you’re in the luckiest one per cent of humanity, you owe it to the rest of humanity to think about the other 99 per cent.